Information Systems (ISMG)

 Typically Offered: Fall, Spring, Summer.

-ISMG 6220 - Business Intelligence Systems and Analytics (3 Credits)
+ISMG 6220 - Business Intelligence, Machine Learning, and AI (3 Credits)

 Grading Basis: Letter Grade